 Alternate Coding Methods

 While this Lab is written for use with the Coder, it can also be completed using the buttons on the 123 Robot to touch code, or using VEXcode 123.
 If using the buttons to touch code, give students the intended behavior and an incorrect touch project to debug.
-For more information about coding using the Touch buttons on the 123 Robot, see the Coding with the Touch Buttons on the 123 Robot Knowledge Base article.
+For more information about coding using the Touch buttons on the 123 Robot, see the Coding with the Touch Buttons on the 123 Robot VEX Library article.

 Allow students to discuss and display their learning.